Navigation

 • When benefits may be lawfully terminated

-While the system is intended to provide quick access to care, insurance carriers are permitted to investigate and challenge claims.
-That oversight frequently becomes a source of abuse.
+While the system is designed to give injured people quick access to care, insurance carriers are permitted to investigate and challenge claims.
+In practice, that investigative process is frequently used as a tool to limit or cut off benefits.

-Insurers have internal review departments that examine billing patterns, treatment duration, and disability claims.
-Repeated verification requests, IMEs, and peer reviews are common in cases.
+Insurers have internal review units that scrutinize billing patterns, treatment duration, and disability documentation.
+Repeated verification requests, IMEs, and peer reviews are routine in Long Island No-Fault cases, especially when treatment extends beyond a few months.

 Understanding not only what the law requires, but how insurance companies apply it in practice, is critical to protecting your benefits.

-Once the application is filed, medical providers submit bills directly to the No-Fault carrier.
+Once the application is filed, your medical providers submit bills directly to the No-Fault carrier.
+Most Long Island accident victims never see this process, but disputes in the billing review can quietly interrupt the treatment you depend on.

 Insurers review these bills for: